yogitasn/GuidedCapPipelineOrchestration/README.md

 ```
-3. Create a job and attach the above notebook to the job
+3. Create a job and attach the above notebook to the job.
 4. Execute the spark job.

 <hr/>